vah13/SAP_vulnerabilities/README.md

 # SAP_DoS
-Here you can found DoS exploits to SAP products
+Here you can found DoS exploits for SAP products